TUJJIEVE/COOL_COMPILER/README.md

 ---

 #### Overview:
-1. used vistor design pattern for checking semantics
+1. Used vistor design pattern for checking semantics
-2.
+2. Created and Checked the inheritance Graph
-3.
+3. Made 2 passes to the AST for complete type checking
 #### Design Of Semantic Analyzer.
 ###### ABOUT VISITOR DESIGN PATTERN :
 * Visitor design pattern is one of the behavioral design pattern.
 It is used when we have to perform an operation on a group of similar kind of Objects.
 With the help of visitor pattern, we can move the operational logic from the objects to another class.